Integrations vs. Actions

 API Key

-Lastly, test your action and create a first valid connection.
+Test your action and create your first connection.

 OAuth 2.0